sowoi/nextcloud-talk-bot/docs/NextcloudMonitoring.md

 - Less than 10 GB of storage space is free.
 - the CPU load is greater than 10.
 - App updates are available.

+## Nextcloud Talk Command

+If you want to use monitoring via nextcloud commands, follow the steps under [Commands](Commands)  or if you want to implement it afterwards, start the bash script with the --monitoring flag.

+You can manually create a token using the `occ config:app:set serverinfo token --value <YourToken>` command